 After chemo and radiation, it was time for her colon resection surgery.
 The good news was the chemo and radiation had shrunk the tumor down to nothing.
 However, the portion of her rectum that had cancer still needed to be removed.
 No one knew if there was cancer in the surrounding muscle.
 Danielle expected to have a temporary ileostomy for three months, so her bowel could heal after surgery.

 One tricky little cancerous lymph node (out of 13 that were removed) meant the ostomy stayed in place for seven months and Danielle needed more chemo, too.
 This round of chemo was different.
-In addition to her “Chuck Norris” pump, she was now getting infusions in a chair and quickly learned why people fall asleep receiving FOLFOX.
+In addition to her “Chuck Norris” pump, she was now getting infusions in a chair and quickly learned why people fall asleep receiving Folfox and Oxyplatin chemo combinations.
 But her mother-in-law was a huge help.
 With a permanent ileostomy of her own due to ulcerative colitis, she got Danielle in the groove of managing an ostomy.

-“It was also something my husband grew up accustomed to, so it wasn’t unusual for him, which was a big confidence booster for me,” Danielle says.
+“It was also something my husband grew up accustomed too, so it wasn’t unusual for him, which was a big confidence booster for me,” Danielle says.

 One day while at home resting from chemo, Danielle was snuggling with her dog, when she noticed someone on her back porch.
 It was a burglar, trying to get into her house.